-- Ask questions – Some dealers would argue that the more questions you ask, the less chances you’re going to buy.
+- Ask questions – Some dealers would argue that the more questions you ask, the fewer chances you’re going to buy.
 However, this only applies to them as they expect the buyers to know what they’re buying.
-However, if you’re a first time buyer or somebody who is just very particular with defects, then ask as much as you can.
+However, if you’re a first-time buyer or somebody who is just very particular with defects, then ask as much as you can.

 - Avoid stupid questions – Yes you can ask questions, but avoid questions that are unnecessary.
 One such example of the question is asking how many owners have it had before.
 If the watch is vintage from 1960, it probably has seen plenty of wrists in its life.

 - Respectable haggling – This is oxymoronic as some people find haggling to be rude.
 Don’t lowball especially if the ad states so.
 You can make a respectable offer and if the seller doesn’t want it, move on.

 - Only inquire when you’re serious – This has been the usual gripe of most sellers where people waste time.
 Only inquire when you’re genuinely interested in the watch.
 This will avoid starting out on the wrong foot as well.